Evavic44/Learn-JavaScript/README.md

 ### Comparison Operators

-We use these operators to produce `BOOLEAN` values.
+We use this operator to produce `BOOLEAN` values.

 ```js
 console.log(ageEke > ageSarah);